woodpecker-ci/woodpecker/docs/docs/91-migrations.md

 - Deprecated `platform:` filter in favor of `labels:`, [read more](./20-usage/20-workflow-syntax.md#filter-by-platform)
 - Removed `build` alias for `pipeline` command in CLI
 - Removed `ssh` backend.
 Use an agent directly on the SSH machine using the `local` backend.
 - Removed `/hook` and `/stream` API paths in favor of `/api/(hook|stream)`.
-You may need to use the "Repair repository" button in the repo settings to recreate the forge hook.
+You may need to use the "Repair repository" button in the repo settings or "Repair all" in the admin settings to recreate the forge hook.

 ## 1.0.0